martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Cert-Count and Cert-List:
 : A sequence of Certificate objects (see {{cert-cert}}), each representing one certificate in the sender's certificate chain.
-For the first or only `CERTIFICATE` frame with a given Request-ID and Cert-ID, the sender's certificate MUST be the first in the list.
+For the first or only `CERTIFICATE` frame with a given Request-ID, the sender's certificate MUST be the first in the list.
 Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be